To see students and faculty transformed, campuses renewed, and world changers developed

 The question we face today as graduate students is which Jesus do we follow and which Jesus do we call others to follow?

 We join with other Graduate Christian Fellowships in InterVarsity’s Four Ministry Commitment in Context — Christian Spiritual Formation, Christian Community, Integration of Christian faith, learning and practice, and Christian Witness.
 And we include some comments about them.

 The Gospel is a royal announcement.
 It is the good news that the Jesus revealed in the Scriptures has been raised from the dead and reigns now as the world’s true Lord and King over everyone and everything.
 God thus summons all the peoples of the world—including all those at every university—to give their allegiance to this Lord Jesus and to begin re-ordering their lives accordingly as members of his Church, as part of God’s One New Humanity in Christ for the sake of the world.
 This same Lord Jesus returns to Judge the world with justice and to renew all things “in heaven and on earth.”

 - Christian Spiritual formation.
-We continuously are being formed and shaped as persons by the many cultures that have made us who we are to this point in our lives.
+Continuously we are being formed and shaped as persons by the many cultures that have made us who we are to this point in our lives.
 Our graduate and professional school education and our academic disciplines continue to shape us, consciously as well as unconsciously.
 Christian spiritual formation requires learning how we are being spiritually formed in ways that shape our loves and desires toward and away from the kingdom of God, toward and away from the love of God and our neighbors.
 Christian spiritual formation thus has a telos or final goal, which is Christlikeness in all that we are and do as members of God’s new humanity.
 And so, it requires thoughtful intentionality in “putting on Christ” or the “new self” which is being re-created in the image of God’s Son as members of his One New Humanity.